Total Synergy Alternative for Australian Engineering Firms (2026)

 The Total Synergy Problem Nobody Talks About

 Then there’s the complexity tax.
 Users consistently report that reports are “fiddly” and “not user friendly.”
 MYOB integration can be unreliable.
 And version upgrades have been known to break existing customisations and workflows.
-For a 15-person architecture practice without a dedicated IT person, that’s not a minor inconvenience.
+For a 15-person engineering practice without a dedicated IT person, that’s not a minor inconvenience.
 It means calling support, rebuilding configurations, and losing productive hours that should be spent on billable work.

 What a Total Synergy Alternative Should Actually Deliver